Tirumal024/YouTube_Scraping/README.md

 YouTube Data API: Utilizes the official YouTube Data API to interact with YouTube's platform and retrieve data.

-'Streamlit:' The user interface and visualization are created using the Streamlit framework, providing a seamless and interactive experience.
+Streamlit: The user interface and visualization are created using the Streamlit framework, providing a seamless and interactive experience.

 MongoDB: The collected data can be stored in a MongoDB database for efficient data management and querying.